GizmekOrochi/Vextra/README.md

+# ⚙️ The Simple Project Generator for Developers

 <div align="center">
   <img src="assets/VEXTRA_Logo.png" alt="Vextra Logo" width="300"/>
 </div>

-# ⚙️ Vextra — The Simple Project Generator for Developers

 **Vextra** is a lightweight, modular command-line tool written in **C++20**
 that lets you create structured C, C++, and Java projects instantly —
 complete with directories, Makefiles, and entry points.